|Anonymous attacked Turkish government websites to protest against internet censorship in the country [Reuters]|

-Spanish police have arrested three suspected members of the so-called Anonymous group on charges of cyber attacks against targets including Sony Corp's PlayStation Network, governments, businesses and banks.
+Last week Spanish police arrested three suspected members of the group on charges of cyber attacks against targets including Sony Corp’s PlayStation Network, governments, businesses and banks.

 Police on Friday alleged the three arrested ‘hacktivists’ had been involved in recent attacks on the Japanese electronics manufacturer, Spanish banks BBVA and Bankia and Italian energy group Enel SpA.